Aliases for PTPRE Gene

 Previous GeneCards Identifiers for PTPRE Gene

 The protein encoded by this gene is a member of the protein tyrosine phosphatase (PTP) family.
 PTPs are known to be signaling molecules that regulate a variety of cellular processes including cell growth, differentiation, mitotic cycle, and oncogenic transformation.
-Two alternatively spliced transcript variants of this gene have been reported, one of which encodes a receptor-type PTP that possesses a short extracellular domain, a single transmembrane region, and two tandem intracytoplasmic catalytic domains; Another one encodes a PTP that contains a distinct hydrophilic N-terminus, and thus represents a nonreceptor-type isoform of this PTP.
-Studies of the similar gene in mice suggested the regulatory roles of this PTP in RAS related signal transduction pathways, cytokines induced SATA signaling, as well as the activation of voltage-gated K+ channels. [provided by RefSeq, Jul 2008]
+Several alternatively spliced transcript variants of this gene have been reported, at least two of which encode a receptor-type PTP that possesses a short extracellular domain, a single transmembrane region, and two tandem intracytoplasmic catalytic domains; another one encodes a PTP that contains a distinct hydrophilic N-terminus, and thus represents a nonreceptor-type isoform of this PTP.
+Studies of the similar gene in mice suggested the regulatory roles of this PTP in RAS related signal transduction pathways, cytokine-induced SATA signaling, as well as the activation of voltage-gated K+ channels. [provided by RefSeq, Oct 2015]

 GeneCards Summary for PTPRE Gene

-PTPRE (Protein Tyrosine Phosphatase, Receptor Type, E) is a Protein Coding gene.
-Diseases associated with PTPRE include ascending colon cancer.
-Among its related pathways are PAK Pathway and Signal transduction_Erk Interactions- Inhibition of Erk.
-GO annotations related to this gene include protein homodimerization activity and transmembrane receptor protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRT.
+PTPRE (Protein Tyrosine Phosphatase, Receptor Type E) is a Protein Coding gene.
+Among its related pathways are Signal transduction_Erk Interactions- Inhibition of Erk and PAK Pathway.
+GO annotations related to this gene include protein homodimerization activity and protein tyrosine phosphatase activity.
+An important paralog of this gene is PTPRA.

 UniProtKB/Swiss-Prot for PTPRE Gene